 I am not a parent.
 Is it viable for me to both learn and teach these skills to my clients?

 Yes.
 Practicing the Listening Tools is a lot easier when you have a child at home.
 However, if you have regular access to children through your practice, you’ll be able to practice these tools.
-Parents tend to trust those who are speaking from personal experience, so your ability to teach and work with parents using the Hand in Hand listening tools will depend on the direct experience you can gather, as well as your ability to listen well to parents, and to use a listener yourself.
+Parents tend to trust those who are speaking from personal experience, so your ability to teach and work with parents using Hand in Hand will depend on the direct experience you can gather, as well as your ability to listen well to parents, and to use a listener yourself.
 This class will also establish a model for skillfully and sensitively supporting parents in either group settings or one-on-one.